Available Tax Forms

 A person cannot claim this credit for any month for a residence they shared with the owner of the residence.

-Declaration for the renters tax credit (if you need more space, attach an additional page)
+Declaration for the renters tax credit (if you need more space, use a separate sheet of paper)

 Column A